MartijnDwars/metaborg.github.io/stratego/language/07-strategy-combinators.md

     stratego> A
     S(Z)

-Using the sequential composition of the two rules, this effect can be achieved `in one step':
+Using the sequential composition of the two rules, this effect can be achieved 'in one step':

     stratego> !P(S(Z()),Z())
     P(S(Z),Z)